 Vacation is all you ever wanted, just like the Go-Go’s.
 And road tripping to a new place is a great way to really enjoy the complete vacation experience.
 You’re sleeping in during the morning.
 You’re lazily drinking coffee in the afternoon.
 And during all the time in between, you’re probably exploring a new city or sitting with your toes in the sand, sipping a fruity drink and appreciating your view.

-All the while, though, your precious car is sitting along, probably somewhere nearby.
+All the while, though, your precious car is sitting alone, probably somewhere nearby.
 Maybe you don’t drive it for days and days at a time.
 That sounds like a relaxing vacation but means your car needs an extra safe place to sit when you’re not using it.
 And with holidays being a prime time for cars to be stolen, you don’t want to ignore car safety.

 When you aren’t as familiar with an area, it may be hard to make sure your ride is safe and sound while you’re exploring.
 You’ll want to take some extra precautions to make sure your car is safe while you’re out and about in a new place.